New Mexico Hatch Green Chile Chicken Enchiladas

 Recipe Tips and Notes

-• If you have store-bought tortillas you may want to steam them in the microwave first to make them more pliable.
+• If you have store-bought tortillas, you may want to steam them in the microwave first to make them more pliable.
 Wrapping them in a moist paper towel and cook on high for 30 seconds.

 Frequently Asked Questions

-These enchiladas can be reheated in a microwave or in the oven.
+These enchiladas can be reheated in a microwave or the oven.
 For microwave reheating, place on a microwave-safe plate and heat at 30-second intervals until thoroughly warmed.
 To reheat in the oven, place in an oven-safe dish and reheat at 350 degrees Fahrenheit for about 10 minutes or until thoroughly warmed.

 Enchiladas are traditionally served in restaurants with rice, beans, or a simple salad.